crafting-dev/template-ruby-rails/README.md

 # A Rails with MySQL template for Cloud Sandbox

-This is a skeleton [ruby on rails](https://rubyonrails.org/) application template created on a basic [App](https://crafting.readme.io/docs/app-spec) configuration in [Cloud Sandbox](https://crafting.readme.io/docs/introduction).
+This is a template [Ruby on Rails](https://rubyonrails.org/) skeleton application created on a basic [App](https://crafting.readme.io/docs/app-spec) configuration in [Cloud Sandbox](https://crafting.readme.io/docs/introduction).

 ## Getting Started